matteoventali/EzParking/Student_doc.md

 ### DESCRIPTION:
 Backend microservice handling user accounts, authentication, personal data management, and review system between users.
+Implements all account-related operations through RESTful APIs, including signup, login, profile management, and submit of reviews.
+Communicates with the MariaDB instance inside `dbms` for persistence.

 ### USER STORIES:
 - As an administrator I want to view all the users and search for them so I can manage their accounts.